Girl Hit On Head With Foul Ball Traveling 105 MPH At Yankees Game: Players In Tears, Praying For Toddler

 Later Dozier talked to reporters and he said, “We’ve been trying to get these teams to put nets up.”
 The need for protective nets was something that was repeated many times throughout the afternoon by other players.

 Dozier also said, “Number one, you don’t bring kids down there.
 And number two, every stadium needs to have nets.
 That’s it.
 I don’t care about the damn view of the fan or what.
 It’s all about safety.
-I still have a knot in my stomach.
+I still have a knot in my stomach.”
 Yankee player Arron Judge also told reporters that there’s a dire need for protective netting for the reason that was witnessed today.

-Commissioner Rob Manfred said at Safeco Field, before Wednesday night’s game between Seattle and Texas that this is an “ongoing discussion in the industry.”
+Commissioner Rob Manfred said at Safeco Field before Wednesday night’s game between Seattle and Texas that this is an “ongoing discussion in the industry.”
 He also added, “We gave some guidelines two years ago, and what we have done since then is that we have encouraged the individual clubs to engage in a localized process, look at their own stadiums — every stadium’s different — and to try to make a good decision about how far the netting should go in order to promote fan safety.”

 While the Mets extended nets beyond the outfield ends of the dugouts after this season’s All-Star Break, the Yankees team posted a statement on their website back in August conveying that they “are seriously exploring extending the netting prior to the 2018 season.”

-The girl, who was bleeding from the impact of the foul ball was taken to a local hospital.
+The girl, who was bleeding from the impact of the foul ball, was taken to a local hospital.
 The last update on the girl was that while she is still hospitalized, she is expected to be alright.
 Due to the laws that govern patient’s rights, the hospital could not comment on her condition and her name could not be revealed.
-A video of the incident is posted below.
+A video describing the incident is posted below.

 [Featured Image by Andrea Catenaro/Shutterstock]